Download This Sample

 - When there is more rainfall, the salinity decreases, and when evaporation occurs, that increases the salt concentration in the water.

-- The Pacific Ocean’s temperatures average between 29.48 and 86 degrees fahrenheit.
+- The Pacific Ocean’s temperatures average between 30 and 86 degrees Fahrenheit (-1 – 30 degrees C).

 - If you put the entire land surface of the Earth together, the Pacific Ocean would still be bigger.

-- Its greatest longitudinal extent (the distance is covers according to the lines of longitude) measures about 12,000 miles between Colombia (in South America) and the Malay Peninsula (in Asia).
+- Its greatest longitudinal extent (the distance it covers according to the lines of longitude) measures about 12,000 miles (19,312 km) between Colombia in South America and the Malay Peninsula in Asia.

 - The Pacific Ocean got its name from the word “pacific”, meaning calm.

-- Most volcanoes (about 75%) are located in the Pacific Ocean basin.
+- Almost 75% of the world’s volcanoes are located in the Pacific Ocean basin.

 Pacific Ocean Worksheets